-Under the "Right to Know" laws, (such as California's Hazard Communication standard), labels from suppliers are only required to contain the following information:
+Under the current "Right to Know" law, (California's Hazard Communication standard), labels from suppliers are only required to contain the following information:

 - Product identity, specifically the chemical name. - Hazard warnings, including what type of hazard (for example, fire or lung damage). - Name and address of the manufacturer.